Home Insurance

 When to file a home insurance claim

-Sometimes, it's not worth making a claim.
-The damages simply aren’t worth the hassle of having an adjuster come out and assess the cost of repairs or dealing with the potential premium increase as the result of making a claim.
+Sometimes, it's not worth making a claim for a small repair.
+The damages simply aren’t worth the hassle of having an insurance adjuster come out and assess the cost of repairs or dealing with the potential premium increase as the result of making a claim.

 But there are some instances when you might want to file a claim against your policy.

-A big component of this equation is the amount of your deductible.
+A big component of this equation is the amount of your deductible in your policy (how much you pay out-of-pocket for a claim).
 If your deductible is $1,000 and your repairs are less than or close to that amount, it doesn’t make sense to file a claim.
 If the damages are significantly more expensive than your deductible, however, it makes sense to put in a claim.

 Why make a claim if you’re fixing the damage yourself?